AleksandrRogachev94/photonics-visual/README.md

 # Photonics Visual

-Program for visualizing of the results obtained from https://github.com/AleksandrRogachev94/photonic-crystals.
+Program for visualizing and analyzing of the results obtained from https://github.com/AleksandrRogachev94/photonic-crystals.

 ## Installation